storacha/w3up/packages/aggregate-client/README.md

 ### `InvocationConfig`

 This is the configuration for the UCAN invocation.
-It is an object with `issuer` and `proofs`:
+It is an object with `issuer`, `audience`, `resource` and `proofs`:

 - The `issuer` is the signing authority that is issuing the UCAN invocation(s).
+- The `audience` is the principal authority that the UCAN is delegated to.
+- The `resource` (`with` field) points to a storage space.
 - The `proofs` are a set of capability delegations that prove the issuer has the capability to perform the action.
+These might not be required.

 ## Contributing